Use the following guidelines to prepare for a resilient retirement.

 Lower Living Expenses

-Try to eliminate unnecessary expenses or move to a place where cost of living is lower to spend your retirement days in peace.
+Try to eliminate unnecessary expenses or move to a place where the cost of living is lower to spend your retirement days in peace.

 Talk to Others